I like the work and how I’m getting help in the writing center.

 The writing center is a free service for all WSU students.
 We support all writers, at every level.
 The biggest benefit of the writing center isn’t “fixing” or “editing” papers, but offering guided peer conversations about writing.

 Research shows over and over that students learn the best when working with their peers.
 Our center works on a peer tutoring model.
-Our writing consultants engage student writers in metacommentary and guided metacognition, offer effective reader response, and use proven tutoring strategies to guide writers
+Our writing consultants engage student writers in guided metacognition, offer effective reader response, and use proven tutoring strategies to guide writers to the work and engage in the learning process.

 Our writing consultants engage in ongoing training and professional development and are highly qualified and effective.